Size:Hand Crafted by African's

 The custom of decorating eggs has many associations.
 The art of eggery did not begin with the Easter egg, although we don't know who the first decorator was, we do know that painted eggs as edible gifts were given by a Chinese chieftain in 722 B.C. to celebrate spring fertility festivals.

 About the Ostrich.

 The ostrich Struthio camelus is a large flightless bird native to Africa (and formerly the Middle East).
 It is the only living species of its family.
 It is distinctive in its appearance, with a long neck and legs and the ability to run at speeds of about 74 km/h (46 mph), the top land speed of any bird.
 The ostrich is the largest living species of bird and lays the largest egg of any bird species.

 The diet of the ostrich mainly consists of plant matter, though ostriches do eat insects.
 The ostrich lives in nomadic groups which contain between five and 50 birds.
 When threatened, the ostrich will either hide itself by lying flat against the ground, or will run away.
 If cornered, it can cause injury and death with a kick from its powerful legs.
 Mating patterns differ by geographical region, but territorial males fight for a harem of two to seven females.

 Ostriches are oviparous.
-The females will lay their fertilized eggs in a single communal nest, a simple pit, 30 to 60 cm (12–24 in) deep and 3m (9.8 ft) wide, scraped in the ground by the male.
+The females will lay their fertilized eggs in a single communal nest, a simple pit, twelve to twenty four inches deep and nine feet and a half wide, scraped in the ground by the male.
 The eggs are glossy and cream in color, with thick shells marked by small pits.
 The eggs are incubated by the females by day and by the male by night.
 This uses the coloration of the two sexes to escape detection of the nest, as the drab female blends in with the sand, while the black male is nearly undetectable in the night.